 On the other hand, you can also associate your Quest with your own cloud account.
-This requires you to have a registered version of VR Sketch to initially upload the model, but you don't need a PC any more once it is done (e.g. because you are carrying with you your Quest, but not your PC, and want to make a demo).
+This requires you to have a registered version of VR Sketch to initially upload the model, but you don't need a PC/Mac any more once it is done (e.g. because you are carrying with you your Quest, but not your computer, and want to make a demo).

 To do so, you need to authorize your Quest to access the models from your cloud account.
 To do this, in the Quest's initial floating dialog box, pick "My Account".
 A 4-digits code is presented to you.
 (This is a temporary 4-digits code unrelated to the 6-digits Quest number.)
 Exit the Quest, go to your cloud account page, and log in if necessary.
 Then click the button "Oculus Quest menu", and copy the 4-digits code there.